stephanierotter/stephanierotter.github.io/conferences.md

 ### 2022

 Mingya Liu and **Stephanie Rotter**.
 (2022). *An experimental study of multiple modals and their register sensitivity in English*.
-Chicago Linguistics Society 58 (CLS58 2022).
+Chicago Linguistics Society 58 - CLS58 2022 (online), 22.-24.04.2022.
 Chicago, USA.

 **Stephanie Rotter** and Mingya Liu.
 (2022). *Register sensitivity of negative concord in American and British English*.
-35th Annual Conference on Human Sentence Processing (HSP 2022).
+35th Annual Conference on Human Sentence Processing - HSP 2022 (online), 24.-26.03.2022.
 Santa Cruz, USA.

 Mingya Liu and **Stephanie Rotter**.
 (2022). *An experimental study of multiple modals and their register sensitivity in English*.
-35th Annual Conference on Human Sentence Processing (HSP 2022).
+35th Annual Conference on Human Sentence Processing - HSP 2022 (online), 24.-26.03.2022.
 Santa Cruz, USA.

 ### 2021
 **Stephanie Rotter**, Isabell Wartenburger, and Mingya Liu.
 (2021). *A comparative experimental study on counterfactual conditionals: counterfactual thoughts, perspectives, and emotions*.
-Architectures and Mechanisms for Language Processing (AMLaP 2021).
+Architectures and Mechanisms for Language Processing - AMLaP 2021 (online), 02.-04.09.2021.
 Paris, France.

 ## Colloquium Talks